Documentation

 • Confidentiality: Maintain the confidentiality of client information and sensitive animal health data, only sharing it with authorized personnel.

-• Organization: Use a standardized system for organizing records, whether paper-based or digital, to facilitate easy retrieval and review.
+• Organisation: Use a standardized system for organising records, whether paper-based or digital, to facilitate easy retrieval and review.

-• Training: Provide regular training to staff on proper record-keeping practices, emphasizing the importance of thorough and accurate documentation.
+• Training: Provide regular training to staff on proper record-keeping practices, emphasising the importance of thorough and accurate documentation.

 Digital VS Paper Record